juancfsantos/movieApp/README.md

 Movie App Project

-It's necessary to install NPM, React and Jquery.
+It's necessary to install NPM, React, MaterialUI and Jquery.

 To run the App use: